patriciajeanperez/liferay-docs/discover/portal/articles/110-collaboration/01-managing-documents-and-media/01-publishing-files/08-sharing-files.markdown

 ## Sharing Files in Documents and Media [](id=sharing-files-in-documents-and-media)

-To share a file, you must have at least View permission for that file.
+To share a file, you must be the owner or an administrator.
 You must share files via the Documents and Media app in Site Administration, or the Documents and Media widget on a page.